Tax Sale Information

 Notice of Tax Upset Sale

-Our next Upset Sale will be held on September 21st, 2023.
+Our next Upset Sale will be held online on September 21st, 2023.
 Pre-registration dates for bidding will be August 25th, 2023, through September 8th, 2023.
 This registration requires a photo I.D. such as a valid driver license or other method of identification acceptable to the Tax Claim Bureau.
-You must be present to bid.
 There shall be no assignment of bids.
-Please visit our office during that time to obtain information on where the sale will take place.
+Additional terms can be found at Upset Tax Sale Notice 2023

 Our second sale is the Judicial Sale and is also know the free and clear sale.
 The purpose of this sale is to put the property back on the tax roles; therefore, it is our responsibility to notify any lien holders of the sale so they may intervene to protect their interest.
 Again, we offer NO guarantee.
 It is extremely important that you know what you are bidding on.
 The Bureau reserves the right to set the starting bid price.